-Do not include tasks for activities that are ineligible uses of funds under EPA's Assessment Grant (e.g., land acquisition; building demolition that is not necessary to assess contamination at the site; building or site preparation; or administrative costs, such as indirect costs).
+Do not include tasks for activities that are ineligible uses of funds under EPA's Cleanup Grant (e.g., land acquisition; building demolition that is not necessary to clean up contamination at the site; or administrative costs, such as indirect costs).
 Please refer to the Brownfields FAQs at www.epa.gov/sites/production/files/2016-08/documents/fy17\faqs.pdf for additional examples of ineligible uses of funds.
 For questions not covered by the FAQs, contact your Regional Brownfields Contact listed in Section VII.

-ii.
 Budget Table

 The table format below can be used to present the allocation of EPA grant funds to the specific tasks described above.
 Specify the costs by budget category.
-INCLUDE ONLY EPA GRANT FUNDS IN THIS TABLE.
-Activities not supported by the grant (i.e. in-kind contributions) should not be included in the budget table.
+INCLUDE ONLY EPA GRANT FUNDS AND REQUIRED COST SHARE IN THIS TABLE.
+Activities not supported by the grant should not be included in the budget table.

-Applicants requesting hazardous substances and petroleum funding in the same proposal must provide either two separate budget tables, or two separate line items within one budget table, which distinguish hazardous substances funds from petroleum funds.
+Applicants requesting a combination of hazardous substances and petroleum funding in the same proposal may present combined total figures in this table.
+The relative breakdown/proportions of the two types of funding can be explained via footnotes.
+Alternately, applicants may choose to provide two separate budget tables, or two separate line items within one budget table, which distinguish hazardous substances funds from petroleum funds.